Science Career Guide: Salary and Degree Info

 Chemistry

-Since a chemist is a highly specialized profession, it takes around 4 to 10 years of college and graduate study.
+Since chemistry is a highly specialized profession, it takes around 4 to 10 years of college and graduate study.

 Geology

-A geologist studies the earth’s structure and the process that affect them over time.
+A geologist studies the earth’s structure and the processes that affect it over time.
 The geologist’s work is usually varied.
 Some geologist tasks can span from analyzing collected samples to conventional lab work.

 Geography